fluca1978/fluca1978.github.io/about.md

 I'm not a *dog-person*, **I do love cats and usually don't get very impressed by dogs**.
 However, a few dogs happened in my life and quickly became an important part of my day-to-day activities.
-For a brief story about such dogs, see the [dogs page](/dogs).
+For a brief story see the [dogs page](/dogs).

 <a name="university"></a>
 # Me by *University*

-Uhm, it's a long story, may be one day I'll write it down.
+Uhm, it's a long story, maybe one day I'll write it down.
 However, I did attend the University of Modena and Reggio Emilia from *1997 to 2002 as a student* (yes, I was one of the first students using the "new" engineering department), from *2002 to 2006 as a PhD student and lecturer*.
 If you have been around in those years, chances are we have met.